-- (b) An employee who is relieving an auxiliary firefighter level 3 in receipt of an allowance prescribed in clause 13(b)(i), shall receive pro-rata payment of such allowance equal to 1/365 of the annual allowance for each day of relief.
+- 2 The value of the Captain's allowance shall be reviewed in conjunction with periodical remuneration negotiations.
+(SO 4.6.3) - (b) An employee who is relieving an auxiliary firefighter level 3 in receipt of an allowance prescribed in clause 13(b)(i), shall receive pro-rata payment of such allowance equal to 1/365 of the annual allowance for each day of relief.
 (IA 4.2.4(a) & SO 5.3) - (c) An auxiliary firefighter level 3 in receipt of an allowance prescribed in clause 13(b)(i) who takes an approved leave of absence for in excess of 28 days shall not receive such allowance for the period of leave in excess of 28 days.
-(IA 4.2.4(b) & SO 5.3) - (d) An auxiliary firefighter level 3 who, due to a change in station staffing strategies, ceases to be eligible for an allowance prescribed in clause 13(b)(i), shall paid the allowance they were receiving immediately prior to the change, for a period of 12 months from the date of the change.
+(1A 4.2.4(b) & SO 5.3) - (d) An auxiliary firefighter level 3 who, due to a change in station staffing strategies, ceases to be eligible for an allowance prescribed in clause 13(b)(i), shall paid the allowance they were receiving immediately prior to the change, for a period of 12 months from the date of the change.

 (SO 4.6.4.1) - (e) An auxiliary firefighter level 3 who transfers to an auxiliary firefighter level 3 position at a different station, shall be paid the allowance applicable to the new station, if any, as prescribed in clause 13(b)(i) from the date of the transfer.
 (SO 4.6.4.2) - (f) Where an auxiliary firefighter level 3 in receipt of an allowance prescribed in clause 13(b)(i) is demoted or transferred, either voluntarily or for misconduct, to classification other than auxiliary firefighter level 3, payment of the allowance will cease from the date of demotion or transfer.
 (SO 4.6.4.3 & 4.6.4.4) - (g) The Captain's allowance shall be paid in arrears at the rate of 1/12 of the annual rate per month.
-(SO 4.6.1) - (h) The Captain's allowance shall be paid as compensation for the following types of responsibilities: - (i) ensuring necessary repair and maintenance of station and equipment; - (ii) completion of timesheets on behalf of auxiliary station staff;

-Should "auxiliary station staff" be replaced with "employees in the auxiliary firefighter stream"?

-(iii) handling telephone and general public enquiries;

-- (iv) coordination of core operational skills/competency training sessions; - (v) coordination of school/community education and activities; - (vi) liaison with local community group, businesses, QFES Area, Regional and Head Office staff; and - (vii) general station administration and correspondence responsibilities.
+(SO 4.6.1) - (h) The Captain's allowance shall be paid as compensation for the following types of responsibilities: - (i) ensuring necessary repair and maintenance of station and equipment; - (ii) completion of timesheets on behalf of auxiliary station staff; - Should "auxiliary station staff" be replaced with "employees in the auxiliary firefighter stream"? - (iii) handling telephone and general public enquiries; - (iv) coordination of core operational skills/competency training sessions; - (v) coordination of school/community education and activities; - (vi) liaison with local community group, businesses, QFES Area, Regional and Head Office staff; and - (vii) general station administration and correspondence responsibilities.